dzorlu/natural_questions/README.md

 is a question answering dataset in which questions consist of queries issued to the search engine whereas answers are corresponding Wikipedia pages.
 The answers are annotated in long and short form.
 The long and short annotations might be empty however - The answer to the search query can be a Yes / No answer or the Wikipedia entry might not contain the answer.
-The breakdown is best illustrated in the original paper.
+The breakdown is best illustrated in the original paper reproduced below.

 ![Figure 1](https://github.com/dzorlu/natural_questions/blob/master/supporting_docs/Figure%201.png)

-The repo replicates the code and results presented in [A BERT Baseline for the Natural Questions](https://arxiv.org/abs/1901.08634).
+This repo replicates the code and results presented in [A BERT Baseline for the Natural Questions](https://arxiv.org/abs/1901.08634).
-The paper fine-tunes the [BERT model](https://arxiv.org/abs/1810.04805).

 ## Pre-processing
-I mostly follow the baseline paper.

 Preprocessing script generates all possible instances of the context for a given training example with a sliding window approach, appended to the question tokens and special characters.
-Because the instances for which an answer is present is very sparse, the script downsamples all null instances with a ratio of 100:1.
+Because the instances for which an answer is present is very sparse, the script downsamples all null instances with a ratio of 500:1 in order to generate a balanced dataset.

 If a short answer is present within a span, the indices point to the smllest span containing all annotated short answer spans.
 If only a long answer is present, indices point to the span of the long answer.
 If neither is found, indices point to the "[CLS]" token.

-NQ includes 5-way annotations on 7,830 items for development data.
-If at least 2 out of 5 annotators have given a non-null answer on the example, then the system is required to output a non-null answer that is seen at least once in the 5 annotations;
+The development data contains 5-way annotations on 7,830 items.
+If at least 2 out of 5 annotators have given a non-null answer on the example, then the system is required to output a non-null answer that matches one of the 5 annotations;
-conversely if fewer than 2 annotators give a non-null long answer, the system is required to return NULL as its output(1).
+conversely if fewer than 2 annotators give a non-null long answer, the system is required to return NULL as its output.

-Hence, when processing the evaluation dataset, the module discards any span that has less than two target annotations.
-The annotations, in turn, are used at evaluation time whether the model prediction is accurate or not.
+Hence, processing the evaluation dataset, the module discards any span that has less than two target annotations.
+The annotations, in turn, are used at eval time to estimate the model loss, precision, and recall on span basis.
+Measuring the accuracy of the model both on span basis and the document basis allowed me to work on modeling and post-processing components separately.

-The baseline paper introduces special markup tokens to point the model to tables etc, where answers are most likely to be found.
-I have not implemented this yet.
-Yes/No answers are not taken into consideration either.

-Train and dev files are expected to live under $BERT_DATA_DIR

 ```buildoutcfg
 python preprocessing/preprocessing.py \